jototland/stackedit_workspace/statistikknotater/estimation.md

 *Rule of thumb*-conditions for $\bar{x}$ being nearly normal:
 * The sample observations are independent
+	* when sampling: being from a random sample and consisting of less than 10% of the population
+	* in
 * The sample size is large (> 30)
 * The population is not strongly skewed